If you don't like it anymore?

 No spamming please.

-Is there a way to delete a Forum Post that you've posted after it is no longer needed?
+Is there a way to delete a thread that you've started?

 |HubPages Device ID||This is used to identify particular browsers or devices when the access the service, and is used for security reasons.|